Dusty Bonner

-Dusty Bonner (born October 27, 1978) is a former American football quarterback.
-He was a standout Harlon Hill Trophy winner in 2000 and 2001 while playing for Valdosta State University, and was signed as an undrafted free agent in 2002 by the Atlanta Falcons.
+Dusty Bonner (born October 27, 1978) is an American former football quarterback.
+He was a standout Harlon Hill Trophy winner in 2000 and 2001 while playing for Valdosta State University and was signed as an undrafted free agent in 2002 by the Atlanta Falcons of the National Football League (NFL).

 College career

-University of Kentucky
+Kentucky

 At Kentucky, Bonner was the backup quarterback behind eventual #1 overall NFL draft pick Tim Couch during the 1998 season in which the Wildcats ended up in the Outback Bowl after winning seven games.
 Couch went to the NFL after his junior season and Bonner became the starting quarterback in 1999.
 In 1999, Bonner started all 12 games and led the Southeastern Conference in pass efficiency, total offense, and passing yards per game.
 He led Kentucky to six wins (including victories over Louisiana State University and the University of Arkansas) and a close loss in the Music City Bowl.
 After head coach Hal Mumme announced that freshman Jared Lorenzen would be the starting quarterback for the 2000 season, Bonner transferred to Valdosta State University.
 Bonner lists his most memorable collegiate moment as defeating Vanderbilt while playing for UK to become bowl eligible.